How to Repair The Hurt In Your Relationship

-You've just gotten into an argument with your partner, feel frustrated and not sure how what to do.
-There are two possible choices...
+You've just gotten into an argument with your partner, you feel frustrated and not sure what to do.
+What choice do you make?

-- Come back and resume where you left off?
+Come right back and resume where you left off.

-By continuing the fight, things escalate quickly.
+When you don't leave, things can escalate fast.
 Before you know it, you're arguing over little things that don't really matter.
 It becomes a vicious cycle of yelling, calling each other names, and sometimes it even gets physical.

 At that point, you feel mortified and ashamed that it's gone this far.
-It doesn't have to.
+But it doesn't have to.
 You can stop that cycle by doing something different.

-Taking a time out gives you a much needed break and hopefully changes your perspective.
+Taking a time out gives you a break and changes your perspective.
 If you want to read about time outs, read my blog Managing Anger with Time Outs.

 You may be thinking, why should I admit my mistakes, my partner never will!